Things to do

 Distance: 2km circuit

 Details: starting 110m along the Shelly Cove trail, this circuit winds through woodland and vine thicket behind the Quarantine Station before returning along the Forts walk.
-It passes a weir built in 1925 and the graves of 13 people who died from meningitis at the Quarantine Station in 1920.
-Trail users can return along the Forts walk and the Shelly Cove trail.
+Pass a weir built in 1925 and the graves of 13 people who died from meningitis at the Quarantine Station in 1920.
+Return along the Forts walk and the Shelly Cove trail.

 Forts walk